renovatebot/renovate/docs/usage/gitlab-bot-security.md

 It's also important to remember that when accounts are invited into projects or groups on GitLab, acceptance happens automatically (which was a useful feature to leverage for a shared service).

-If you are running your own self-hosted Renovate service, it is advisable to:
+If you are running a self-hosted Renovate service, it is advisable to:

 - Run a shared service only within projects which have shared visibility/security within the users, or which have a low risk that a user would try to gain access to a private project they don't otherwise have access to
 - If running with `autodiscover`, also configure a value for `autodiscoverFilter` so that the bot can't be invited to projects or groups you don't intend